Skip to main content

 The groundwater standards for styrene were adopted in Cycle 5 (1994).

-Styrene is widely used to make plastics and rubber.
-Products containing styrene include insulation, fiberglass, plastic pipes, automobile parts, shoes, drinking cups, and other food containers.
-Animal studies have shown that high levels of styrene can cause hearing loss, changes to the lining of the nose, and liver damage.
+Styrene is used to make plastics and rubber.
+Studies have shown that exposure to high levels of styrene can cause hearing loss, changes to the lining of the nose, and liver damage.

 Tertiary butyl alcohol